New Rivals 2017 basketball team rankings released

 Overview: In Sexton, Avery Johnson has landed an explosive scorer who plays with swagger and energy.
 Petty is a homegrown wing guard with versatility and size while Jones is a lanky shooter with great size and deep range and will arrive in Tuscaloosa with significant upside.
 Reese is a skilled four man who has good agility and a good frame to build on in the weight room.
 Smith is the x-factor of the bunch given that he’s raw offensively but has top end SEC athleticism.

-Overview: The Cardinals weren’t first to the party on Williams, but their aggressive pursuit of him during July paid huge dividends.
+Overview: The Cardinals seemed to come out of nowhere for the smooth scoring Bowen who took forever to make a school choice.
 Williams is a shot blocker on the defensive end and a jump shooter with size and a great frame to work with on the offensive side of the ball.
 Perry is a physical point guard capable of pushing the tempo and providing the type of defensive pressure that Pitino covets while Nwora can stretch defenses while playing on the wing or as a stretch four man.
 Thomas has the physical tools to far outplay his ranking.

 Overview: The Hilltoppers have pulled off the biggest coup in 2017 recruiting by landing Robinson.
 A high-flying center who is arguably the best shot blocker in the country, he’s starting to show off huge potential on the offensive end as well.
 Anderson is a lengthy playmaker who can score from the wing or play stretches as a primary ball handler.
 In Hilltopper classes of the past, Hollingsworth would be a headliner because of his off the dribble scoring.